See hidden discussions | Win great prizes | Get free support

 All private drones may only fly under RVLOS, which is a bit more restrictive than VLOS.
 RVLOS means the private drone may only fly as high as the highest object within 300m lateral distance of the drone.
 In other words: as high as the trees or towers in the area.

 Only commercial drone pilots can fly in VLOS (up to 400 feet AGL).

 Doesn't seem to have a clear distinction then.
 If use determines it then most drones are actually used as model aircraft and model aircraft can be classified as drones based on use.11.
 A Drone is Just a Model Aircraft with a Camera on it

 Many drones do not have cameras.
 Simply removing the camera from a drone does not suddenly make it a model aircraft.
 The key difference between a drone (RPAS) and a model aircraft is what it is used for.

-12. An RC Helicopter or RC Airplane Cannot Be a Drone – Model Aircraft Have Been Around for Many Years
+How can they be defined separately and still be classified according to intended use?12.
+An RC Helicopter or RC Airplane Cannot Be a Drone – Model Aircraft Have Been Around for Many Years

 The regulations clearly define RPAS (drones) as separate from model aircraft.
 Three types of drone pilot licences are available: Multirotor Drones, Fixed-Wing Drones, and Helicopter Drones.
 The key difference between a model aircraft and an RPAS is what the intended use is.